Premdevi9091/AutomationExercise-Playwright-TS-Framework/README.md

 Each scenario gets:

-- New browser instance
+* New browser instance
-- New context & page
+* New context & page
-- Independent TestLogger instance
+* Independent TestLogger
-- Unique runtime JSON log file

-This ensures:

-- No shared state
-- Parallel-ready architecture
-- Clean test execution
+* Unique logs & screenshots

 ---